 Given the Jordan Valley's strategic importance for Israel's defense, in recent decades the IDF has deployed brigade-level forces there that could be reinforced by reserve units in the event that a significant ground threat emerges from the east.
 In the past, Israel prepositioned equipment in the Jordan Valley for these units.
 During its negotiations with the Palestinians, Israel has also sought to preserve the right to move its forces to the Jordan Valley across strategic east-west roads.
-In many respects, the Israeli force in the Jordan Valley would serve as a trip-wire to trigger a full reserve mobilization if it was attacked.
-It is no wonder that former Prime Minister Yitzhak Rabin asserted in his last Knesset address, delivered in October 1995, that in any peace settlement Israel must retain the Jordan Valley "in the broadest meaning of that term."
+In many respects, the Israeli force in the Jordan Valley would serve as a tripwire for a full reserve mobilization if it was attacked.
+It is no wonder that former prime minister Yitzhak Rabin asserted in his last Knesset address, delivered in October 1995, that in any peace settlement Israel must retain the Jordan Valley "in the broadest meaning of that term."

-Why can't Israel just rely on the capabilities of its military intelligence to warn of an imminent attack, so that Israel's reserve forces can be mobilized in a timely fashion in order to neutralize any potential land attack in the future?
+Why can't Israel just rely on the capabilities of its military intelligence to warn of an imminent attack, so that the reserve forces can be mobilized in time to neutralize any potential land attack in the future?
 And having made this decision, wouldn't Israel no longer need to deploy a forward force in the Jordan Valley?
-In the 1973 Yom Kippur War, the IDF maintained inadequate forces along the Egyptian and Syrian fronts, believing that it would receive timely intelligence to reinforce them.
-This turned out to be an enormous miscalculation, because the Egyptians and Syrians managed to launch surprise attacks that ran counter to the expectations of Israeli military intelligence at that time.
+In the 1973 Yom Kippur War, the IDF maintained inadequate forces along the

+Egyptian and Syrian fronts, believing that it would receive timely intelligence to reinforce them.
+This turned out to be an enormous miscalculation as the Egyptians and Syrians managed to launch surprise attacks that ran counter to the expectations of Israeli military intelligence at that time.